Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chinese people decorate in red on New Year's Day.

-With the concept that the New Year is an occasion for reunion and gathering, Chinese people attach great importance to the New Year's Eve meal.
+With the concept of the New Year being an occasion for reunion and gathering, Chinese people attach great importance to the New Year's Eve meal.
 On New Year's Eve, families including relatives near and far dine together.
-Traditional dishes that cannot be absent on the New Year's Eve tray include chicken, fish, beans, and taro.
+Traditional dishes that are indispensable on the New Year's Eve tray include chicken, fish, beans, and taro.

 On the morning of the first day of Tet, all family members will gather together.
 The oldest person in the family will give lucky money to the children.
 Guests from near and far will come to visit and wish the family a happy new year during these days.